 But why aren’t you seeing results?
-While there are a multitude of factors to consider, ultimately it boils down to making decisions that are undermining all the hard work you put within the gym.
+While there are a multitude of factors to consider, it ultimately boils down to limiting decisions that’s undoing all the hard work you put within the gym.

 I call this the Three Percent Problem.

 Allow me to explain.
 As we know, there are 24 hours within the day, but do you know how many hours that is per week?
 Put away those Calculator apps; It’s 168 hours.
 So, if you are only working hard towards your goal within the gym (i.e. five hours per week) that equates to 3% of your total week (3/168).
 I don’t know about you, but only putting in 3% of effort doesn’t sound like a recipe for success.

 So, how do you solve this 3 percent problem without having someone following you around knocking the food/drinks out of your mouth?
 Well unless you are actually a “One Percenter” who can hire someone to do that 24/7… realistically, your best choice is your only choice: you need to improve your self-discipline skills.